Rukobia

 Dr. Melanie Thompson:

-Fostemsavir is the most expensive oral HIV drug with a wholesale acquisition cost of $7,650 per month, likely due to the relatively small market for the drug.
-There is a patient assistance program that makes the drug affordable to people while allowing ViiV to keep the price egregiously high.
+Fostemsavir is the most expensive oral HIV drug with a wholesale acquisition cost of $8,027 per month, likely due to the relatively small market for the drug.
+There is a patient assistance program for people with commercial insurance that is intended to make the drug affordable to people despite high cost.
+If you are on this drug, be sure you check coverage before you change insurance, as some plans are not covering fostemsavir.

 Activist Comments